 Richmond casino location angers some Richmonders

-Along with The Cordish Co. and Urban One/Colonial Downs, Bally’s is one of three finalists for the Richmond casino project.
+Along with The Cordish Companies and Urban One/Colonial Downs, Bally’s is one of three finalists for the Richmond casino project.
 The price tag on Bally’s Richmond Casino Resort is the richest of the group at nearly two-thirds of a billion dollars.

 However, Richmonders clearly aren’t looking solely at the financial particulars of each project.
 Instead, the Richmond casino location has been front and center during increasingly heated discussions.